cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Moreover, we fix tag1 to protocol-specific information such as "TLS 1.3 Additional Entropy" for TLS 1.3.
 Older variants use similarly constructed strings.

+# Acknowledgements

+We thank Liliya Akhmetzyanova for her deep involvement in the security assessment in {{SecAnalysis}}.

 # IANA Considerations

 This document makes no request to IANA.